-[This Service Improvement Plan comes as a result of a Service Improvement Initiative you have undertaken as part of the overall Continual Service Improvement in the organization.
+[This Service Improvement Plan template comes as a result of a Service Improvement Initiative you have undertaken as part of the overall Continual Service Improvement in the organization.
 The Initiative should go through the following steps of the improvement cycle:

 - What is the vision?